-Tracey Bartels is a 25-year resident of Gardiner and six-term county legislator, currently serving as it’s chairperson.
-She was first elected to represent Gardiner, Shawangunk and New Paltz in 2003 and served for four years.
+Tracey Bartels is a 26-year resident of Gardiner and seven-term county legislator who previously served as the UC Legislature’s chair.
+She was only the second woman in history to serve in that role and the first from the Democratic Caucus.
+Tracey was first elected to represent Gardiner, Shawangunk and New Paltz in 2003 and served for four years.
 After a two-term hiatus, Tracey returned to the legislature in 2012 under the newly organized single-member districts, proudly representing all of Gardiner and two districts in Shawangunk.

 Long known as a fiscal watchdog, Tracey pays close attention to county expenditures and, together with the County Executive and Legislature, has delivered a balanced budget to Ulster County taxpayers since her return.
 She also chaired the committee that investigated the cost overruns at the County Law Enforcement facility and recommended policy to prevent a recurrence.

-As the Legislative Chairperson, Tracey serves on every legislative committee in an ex-officio capacity.
-She continues to work on environmental issues, including the long term solution to solid waste management in the county.
+Tracey continues to work on environmental issues, including the long term solution to solid waste management in the county.
 She is focused on delivering a balanced budget and legislative priorities and policies that address our changing needs as a community, including economic development, affordable housing, broadband expansion, expanded access to recreation, implementation of criminal justice reform, and addressing mental health needs and issues of addiction.

 Tracey graduated from New York University’s Tisch School of the Arts with a degree in Film and Television Production.
 She is a member of the Writer’s Guild East and is an award-winning filmmaker.
 In addition to her work in the arts, she has worked in the fields of medical education and marketing.
 Today she assists her family with their businesses in Ulster and Orange counties.

 Tracey is seeking re-election to continue to advocate for Gardiner and Shawangunk.
 It has been her great honor to serve her community.